 John Connor/Riley Dawson - Terminator: Sarah Connor Chronicles (Their whole relationship was based on a lie, which was perpetrated solely for the purpose of turning John against Cameron.
 It would never have worked, and only serves to further prove my belief that Jameron is destined to happen)

 Bella Swan/Jacob Black - Twilight (OK, I felt sorry for Jake in New Moon, I really did.
-However, he lost all my sympathy in Eclipse; he had his chance with Bella while Edward was gone, yet even then he was nothing more than someone she considered settling for because she thought she couldn't have who she really wanted, and he seriously thought he stood a chance once Edward was back?
+However, he lost all my sympathy in Eclipse; he had his shot with Bella while Edward was gone, yet even then he was nothing more than someone she considered settling for because she thought she couldn't have who she really wanted, and he seriously thought he stood a chance once Edward was back?
 Duh, NO!
-Not to mention he almost raped her; Edward may be overbearing and controlling, but at least I feel fairly confident he'd have shipped out if Bella told him to rather than forcing himself on her.
+Not to mention he almost raped her; Edward may be overbearing and controlling, but at least I feel fairly confident he'd have backed off if Bella told him to rather than forcing himself on her.
 Really, I find it totally inconceivable how anyone could ever think Bella and Jacob belong together)

 Veronica Mars/Duncan Kane, Logan Echolls/Lilly Kane - Veronica Mars (Obviousness: Lilly cheated on Logan All.
 The.
 Time.
 Veronica/Duncan is simply blah, and I'm not sure he has the edge necessary to keep up with the new and toughened Veronica.
 Though they worked great in the old days)